Gonner (Series) Accessibility Report

 Similar Games With More Accessibility Features for Navigation

-If you want to play Gonner, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:
+If you want to play Gonner, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

 We've documented 6 accessibility features for Visual in Gonner which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.